bingyang-hu/bingyang-hu/README.md

 ### Hi there 👋
-- 🔭 I’m currently a data analyst with 4+ years' experience (including 2 years in healthcare industry).
+- 🔭 I’m currently a data analyst with 5+ years' experience (including 3+ years in the healthcare industry).
 - 😄 Pronouns: They, their.
 - 🙂 Personality: Challenge seeker, Philomath,altruistic
 - ⚡ Fun fact: I am a languages lover, not only for CS language but also human languages!
-Working on Spanish now.
+Working on Spanish and Japanese now.
-- 👯 I’m looking for opportunities as Software Engineer or Data Analyst.
+- 👯 I’m looking for opportunities as a Software Engineer or Data Analyst.
 - My technical skills:
   + **Programming**: Java, JavaScript, Python, C
   + **Databases and Cloud**: MySQL, MSSQL, AWS EC2